About Lights of the North

 - Chengdu is one of the seven new visa application centres set up by Canada in China to facilitate travel.

-Enter your email for a chance to win tickets for two to our opening night!
+Enter your email for a chance to win tickets for two!

 Experience the Magic of Canada’s Largest Lantern Light Festival